yaal-coop/sheraf/doc/source/introduction.rst

 -----------

 `Yaal`_ is a company based in Bordeaux, France.
-We are specialized in python development, FOSS lovers.
+We are specialized in python development, and we are FOSS lovers.
 We have been using sheraf in production for years, and in 2020 we have cleaned the code and opened the sourcecode.

 .. _SQLAlchemy: https://docs.sqlalchemy.org/
 .. _Django: https://docs.djangoproject.com